CSCW 2026 Workshop Full-day workshop Nine organizers · academia + industry

 "Nobody Did This"

 LLM agents are now embedded in how teams research, design, write, and decide.
-They do not only facilitate collaboration — they operate inside the moment when contributions are being formed.
+They operate inside the moment when contributions are being formed.
 This workshop confronts what we call contribution dissolution: the blurring of attribution, originality, and accountability in agent-mediated collaborative work.

 When agent-mediated work circulates between collaborators, neither sender nor recipient can reliably distinguish human contribution from agent reformulation.
-The shared understanding that makes collaboration productive begins to break down.
+The shared understanding that makes collaboration productive begins to blur and break down.

 i.